 4675 Washtenaw Avenue,

-The first Ann Arbor area drive-in theater, the Ypsi-Ann was so named because it was built in a then rural area between Ann Arbor and Ypsilanti.
+The first Ann Arbor area drive-in theater, the Ypsi-Ann Drive-In was so named because it was built in a then rural area between Ann Arbor and Ypsilanti.
 It opened in spring of 1948 (with, appropriately, its first film being “Springtime in the Sierras”) at a cost of more than $100,000.
-The Ypsi-Ann was originally was run by Arthur and Roger Robinson, who also operated the Scio and Willow Drive-Ins.
-General Cinemas acquired the Ypsi-Ann, Willow and Scio Drive-Ins in 1967.
+The Ypsi-Ann Drive-In was originally was run by Arthur and Roger Robinson, who also operated the Scio Drive-In and Willow Drive-In.
+General Cinemas acquired the Ypsi-Ann Drive-In, Willow Drive-In and Scio Drive-In in 1967.

-The Ypsi-Ann was torn down in 1978 and a store was built on the site.
+The Ypsi-Ann Drive-In was torn down in 1978 and a store was built on the site.

 Just login to your account and subscribe to this theater